ebadiere/secret-store/docs/design.md

 ---

-## 13. Possible Future Enhancements

-1. **Salt Parameter Validation**
-   - Consider adding more explicit checks on `salt` during `revealSecret`, such as validating its length or ensuring it follows a particular format.
-This could help catch user errors or maliciously short salt values that might simplify brute-force attacks.

-2. **Timelock for Upgrades**
-   - Implement a timelock that enforces a delay between scheduling and executing an upgrade.
-This approach gives stakeholders time to review proposed changes and cancel any potentially harmful upgrades before they take effect.

----

-## 14. Limitations

-- **Public Blockchain**
-  - Once revealed, the secret is publicly visible in transaction logs.

-- **Off-Chain Coordination**
-  - Both signatures must be obtained before registration, which can cause delays if a party is unresponsive.

----

-## Conclusion
+## 14. Conclusion

 The **SecretStore** contract provides a **secure, upgradeable** solution for two-party secret storage, aligned with atomic registration and delayed revelation.
 By leveraging **EIP-712** signatures, **salted hashing**, and **UUPS**-based upgradeability, the system maintains robust security, ensures confidentiality until reveal, and offers emergency controls for swift response.

 A **security-first** methodology pervades this design, from preventing replay attacks to requiring full signatures in a single transaction, all while incorporating role-based access control and pausable operations.
 Future enhancements, such as explicit salt validation and upgrade timelocks, can further strengthen the platform’s resilience and user confidence.

+---

+## 15. Possible Future Enhancements

+### Version-Aware Signature Validation
+A more sophisticated version handling system could be implemented to allow secrets to persist across upgrades.
+This would:
+1. Store the contract version with each agreement
+2. Use agreement-specific versions when validating reveal signatures
+3. Allow upgrades without requiring all secrets to be revealed first

+However, this enhancement should only be implemented with:
+- A thorough security audit
+- Comprehensive upgrade testing
+- A timelock mechanism to ensure proper migration
+- Clear documentation of version compatibility

+### Additional Features

+1. **Automated Secret Deletion**
+2. **Timelock for Upgrades**
+   - Implement a timelock that enforces a delay between scheduling and executing an upgrade.
+This approach gives stakeholders time to review proposed changes and cancel any potentially harmful upgrades before they take effect.